Epilepsy Teaching Weekend from 14−15 May 2022 - lecture notes

 The material contained within this book continues to complement the Epilepsy Teaching Course, and as such takes a broad view of epilepsy.
 We hope that the contents will be used for teaching on other courses.
 The chapters can be freely copied for such purposes, as we have deliberately not copyrighted them.
 We have expanded some chapters and introduced new chapters in response to comments received concerning previous Lecture Notes.

 The evolution of this book through the teaching course has meant that it maintains a pragmatic tone, yet covers many topics in detail.
 For this, we are very grateful to contributors for their accomplished chapters, and to Hannah Stapley for her dedication and tenacity in compiling this edition.

 Lastly we would like to thank the sponsors UCB Pharma, Zogenix, Angelini, Desitin Pharma, LivaNova and UNEEG Medical who have given without demands, and the British Branch of the International League Against Epilepsy for their continued support.

 University College London Epilepsy Society

 ILAE British Branch

-The Fifteenth epilepsy teaching weekend on September 2015
+The Eighteenth epilepsy teaching weekend in May 2022

 Guide for pharmacists working in registered pharmacy premises in the UK, co-produced by Epilepsy Society and Medway School of Pharmacy.
-Includes information about treatment, seizure types, points to cover with patients taking AEDs and materials pharmacists can give to their patients.
+Includes information about treatment, seizure types, points to cover with patients taking anti-seizure medication (ASM).